 The lentils, dressing, pumpkin seeds, and squash can be made up to three days ahead.

 Store the lentils and dressing tossed together in the fridge in a tightly sealed container, the squash in the fridge in a tightly sealed container, and the pumpkin seeds in a tightly sealed container in the pantry.

-To serve, bring the lentils to room temperature, then toss with with the dressing, pumpkin seeds, squash, and greens.
+To serve, bring the lentils to room temperature, then toss with the dressing, pumpkin seeds, squash, and greens.
 Taste and add additional salt as necessary.